 Global organizations like Spotify, Netflix, and Google all use Python.
 When Google was just starting out, their software engineers even declared that they would use “Python when we can, C++ when we must.”
 With Python so ubiquitous, proficiency using it is no longer a nice-to-have for many companies.
 It is fast becoming a staple.

 3. It is easy to download, install and learn

 Python comes pre-installed on many operating systems.
 And what better way to decide if it’s the right language for you than by playing around with it?
 If it’s not pre-installed (or you have an old version) the latest release is a click away.
+Version 3.8 is a critically important release for developers—so that’s why we’ve gone into the cool features of Python 3.8 in more depth.
 And as it’s so simple, you can get straight into the concepts, rather than fretting about how to make your code run.

 4. Python’s libraries make it easy to become an expert

 Python has one of the most mature package libraries of any programming language.
 There are thousands of libraries on the Python Package Index.
 These ready-to-go modules are designed to solve problems from working with databases to automating machine learning, and more.
 Get the basics down and you can quickly dial up your expertise in almost any field of your choosing.

 5. Python skills are highly transferable